4DNucleome/PartSeg/Readme.md

 Installation troubleshooting information could be found in wiki: [wiki](https://github.com/4DNucleome/PartSeg/wiki/Instalation-troubleshoot).
 If this information does not solve problem you can open [issue](https://github.com/4DNucleome/PartSeg/issues).

+### Qt 6 support

+PartSeg development branch support (and stable since 0.15.0) has experimental Qt6 support.
+Test are passing but not whole GUI code is covered by tests.
+Inf you Find any problem please report it.

 ## Running

 If you downloaded binaries, run the `PartSeg` (or `PartSeg.exe` for Windows) file inside the `PartSeg` folder